Human in the Loop: The Key to Making AI Tutoring Work in Your School

 Up till now, my team of teachers has developed the diagnostic assessment and summative assessment, created the lessons and trained the tutors in best practice for teaching one to one and in incorporating the principles of formative assessment, scaffolding and feedback in every lesson.

 And all that remains exactly the same for the team working on AI tutoring.
-The only difference is that instead of traditional tutors delivering the maths lessons, we leave that part to Skye, the voice based AI tutor trained by us.
+The only difference is that instead of traditional tutors delivering the maths lessons, we leave that part to Skye, the voice-based AI tutor trained by us.

 Data already shows that students who access maths tutoring with Skye demonstrate measurable improvements in mathematical understanding compared to traditional tutoring.
+An independent study by Educate Ventures Research shows the promising potential of AI tutoring with Skye.

 Benefits of AI tutoring